Sinai and Palestine campaign: Westerners versus Easterners

 On 13 December 1917 the War Cabinet instructed the General Staff to consider two policies; the conquest of Palestine involving an advance of about 100 mi or an advance to Aleppo to cut the Ottoman communications with Mesopotamia.
 On 14 December Allenby reported that the rainy season would prevent any further attacks for at least two months.

 Qualified approval from the Supreme War Council for a decisive offensive to annihilate Ottoman armies and crush resistance was contained in Joint Note No. 12.
 It was claimed that the destruction of the Ottoman Empire 'would have far-reaching results upon the general military situation.'
 Early in February 1918 General Jan Christiaan Smuts (a member of the Imperial War Cabinet) was sent to confer with Allenby regarding the implementation of the Joint Note.
 The French imposed an important qualification on the Joint Note; that no British troops in France could be deployed to the Egyptian Expeditionary Force.
 Smuts informed Allenby the intention was to reinforce the Egyptian Expeditionary Force with one and possibly a second Indian cavalry division from France, three divisions from Mesopotamia and more artillery and aeroplanes.
 Smuts also suggested crossing the Jordan, capturing the Hejaz Railway and using it to outflank Damascus.

 Judean Hills operations

+Action of Tell 'Asur, 8–12 March

-Also known as the Battle of Turmus 'Aya, this action fought between 8 and 12 March pushed the Egyptian Expeditionary Force' front line all the way from the Mediterranean Sea to Abu Tellul and Mussalabeh on the edge of the Jordan Valley northwards.
+Also known as the Battle of Turmus 'Aya, this action fought between 8 and 12 March pushed the Egyptian Expeditionary Force' front line all the way from the Mediterranean Sea to Abu Tellul and Mussallabeh on the edge of the Jordan Valley northwards.
 Allenby's right flank was secure but was not sufficiently broad to support the planned operations across the Jordan to the Hedjaz railway; further territory was required to give more depth.
 During this operation a general advance on a front of 14–26 mi and up to a maximum of 5–7 mi in depth by both the XX and XXI Corps pushed the 7th and 8th Ottoman Armies north from the River Auja on the Mediterranean coast, from Abu Tellul and Mussallabeh on the edge of the Jordan Valley and up the Jerusalem to Nablus road capturing Ras el Ain.